omnypro/perpetual/README.md

 This music player strives to do _one_ thing and do it _very_ well: incessently loop your music.
 Choose how many times you want to loop it, or just loop it perpetually.
 Right now, that process is manual.
 Eventually we hope to do it for you.

+Also, this will eventually be on the App Store, but it will always be open source.

 ## The Backstory